 • Ear infections

-Wirehaired Pointing Griffon Temperament and Behavior
+The Wirehaired Pointing Griffon is friendly, devoted, and intelligent.

 This breed has a playful temperament.
 They enjoy running, jumping, and swimming with their family as well as other dogs.
 These canines get along well with children.
 When it’s out in the field on a hunting trip, this dog’s behavior is focused.
 It’s ready to retrieve quail, pheasants, or other game when it’s time.

-Wirehaired Pointing Griffon vs German Wirehaired Pointers
+Wirehaired Pointing Griffon Vs German Wirehaired Pointers

-As far as similarities go, both of these dogs were bred to retrieve birds and other game either on land or in the water.
+As far as similarities go, both of these dogs were bred to retrieve birds and other game, either on land or in the water.
 Both breeds are alert, energetic, and intelligent.
 Both dogs have about the same lifespan.

 These dogs have a slightly different build.
 The German Wirehaired Pointer has a wider chest and larger head.
 Also, neither dog is hypoallergenic, they both shed a small to moderate amount.